 There can be significant variability in safety or efficacy results between different clinical studies of the same product candidate due to numerous factors, including changes in study procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the clinical study protocols and the rate of dropout among clinical study participants.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical studies nonetheless failed to obtain FDA approval.
 If approved, clinical study designs and data are not necessarily predictive of the final marketed product label.
 FDA may not approve a label for a particular dosing frequency, even if we believe the data demonstrate support for that dosing.

-While a Phase 1 study of KSI-501 has completed the dosing phase in patients in the United States to evaluate the safety, tolerability and bioactivity of KSI-501 in DME, it may be years before a registrational-type trial is completed, if at all.
+We have conducted a Phase 1 study of KSI-501 to evaluate the safety, tolerability and bioactivity of KSI-501 in DME.
+Although we have begun enrolling patients in the Phase 3 DAYBREAK study for patients with wet AMD, it could take years before a registrational-type trial is completed, if at all.
+In addition, we have initiated a dose-finding Phase 1b APEX study in 2024 and may initiate dual Phase 2b/3 studies, PEAK and PINNACLE, in late 2024.
 We may in the future develop other product candidates, advance additional product candidates into clinical trials and terminate such trials prior to their completion.
-It will take additional investment and time for such programs to reach the same stage of development as tarcocimab.
+It will take additional investment and time for such programs to reach the same stage of development as tarcocimab, KSI-501 and KSI-101.